camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ---
 id: git-sync
 title: Git sync
-description: Sync your Git repositories with Web Modeler.
+description: Connect your Git repositories to Web Modeler to synchronize projects
 ---

 Organization owners and administrators can connect their Web Modeler projects to GitHub, allowing users to keep their Web Modeler, Desktop Modeler, and official version control projects synced.